Lan Na: Decline

-After Tilokaraj, Lan Na was then subjected to old-style princely struggles that prevented the kingdom from defending itself against powerful growing neighbors.
-The Shans then broke themselves free of Lan Na control that Tilokaraj had established.
+After Tilokaraj the kingdom fell into princely struggles that left it unable to defend itself against its growing neighbours, and the Shan states broke free of the control he had established.
 The last strong ruler was King Kaew who was the great-grandson of Tilokaraj.
-In 1507, Kaew invaded Ayutthaya but was repelled — only to be invaded in turn in 1513 by Ramathibodi II and Lampang was sacked.
+In 1507, Kaew invaded Ayutthaya but was repelled, and was invaded in turn in 1513 by Ramathibodi II and Lampang was sacked.
 In 1523, a dynastic struggle occurred in Kengtung State.
 One faction sought Lan Na support while another faction went for Hsipaw.
 Kaew then sent Lan Na armies to re-exert control there but was readily defeated by Hsipaw armies.
-The loss was so tremendous that Lan Na never regained such dominance.
+The defeat was heavy enough that Lan Na never recovered that dominance.

 In 1538, King Ket, son of Kaew, was overthrown by his own son Thao Saikham.
-However, Saikham was murdered by the nobility after reigning for five years, Ket was restored in 1543 but suffered mental illness and was assassinated in 1545.
+Saikham was murdered by the nobility after five years, Ket was restored in 1543 but suffered mental illness and was assassinated in 1545.
 Ket's wife, Chiraprapha, then succeeded her husband as the queen regnant.
-As Lan Na was plundered by the dynastic struggles, both Ayutthaya and the Burmese saw this as an opportunity to overwhelm Lan Na.
+With Lan Na weakened by these struggles, both Ayutthaya and the Burmese saw an opening.
 Chairacha of Ayutthaya invaded Lan Na in 1545, but Chiraprapha negotiated for peace.
-Chairacha returned next year, sacking Lampang and Lamphun, and threatened Chiangmai itself.
-So, Chiraprapha was forced to put her kingdom under Ayutthaya as a tributary state.
+He returned the next year, sacked Lampang and Lamphun and threatened Chiang Mai itself, and Chiraprapha was forced to accept tributary status under Ayutthaya.

-Facing pressures from the invaders, Chiraprapha decided to abdicate in 1546 and the nobility gave the throne to her grandson, Prince Xaysettha of Lan Xang.
-Chaiyasettha moved to Lan Na and thus Lan Na was ruled by a Laotian king.
+Under that pressure Chiraprapha abdicated in 1546, and the nobility gave the throne to her grandson Prince Xaysettha of Lan Xang, so that Lan Na came under a Lao king.
 In 1547, Prince Xaysettha returned to Lan Xang to claim the throne and ascended as Setthathirath.
 Setthathirath also brought the Emerald Buddha from Chiangmai to Luang Prabang (the one that would be later taken to Bangkok by Buddha Yodfa Chulaloke).
 The nobles then chose Mekuti, the Shan saopha of Mong Nai whose family was related to Mangrai, to be the new king of Lan Na.
-It was said that, as a Shan king, Mekuti violated several Lan Na norms and beliefs.
+Forbes and Henley report that Mekuti, as a Shan king, violated several Lan Na norms and beliefs.